tin6150/psg/README2.rst

 	a) and use '''a)''' repeatedly too?

-Nested list is difficult, and there is diff b/w tab and spaces
+Nested list is difficult, and there is diff b/w tab and spaces. nope!!

 1. starting a list
 2. continue list